 Otherwise, like all the other VPNs on this list, Surfshark can be set up manually on routers, and you can also use the FlashRouter app with it to make it easier to change your VPN’s settings.
 So, while it doesn’t have any dedicated router features, Surfshark’s great value, and might offer an alternative to a router VPN entirely.

 IPVanish has been around for a long time, and it’s a fan favorite with those who like to get techy and in-depth with their VPN.
-The desktop apps are black and lime green with rolling graphs and data everywhere, and you can configure just about everything you want.
+The desktop apps are black and lime green with rolling graphs and data everywhere, and you can configure just about everything you want – something we really liked in our full IPVanish review.

-Alongside NordVPN, IPVanish is FlashRouters’ only other premium partner.
+Alongside NordVPN, IPVanish is FlashRouters’ only other premium partner featured on this list.
 That means that you’ll be able to get full access to the app, which is really useful.
 You’ll also get great baseline connection speeds with your router VPN, plus useful support.

 What really stands out with IPVanish, though, is its comprehensive setup guides for pretty much every compatible router on the market.
 They’re long, detailed, and have useful screenshots to assist you through the whole process if you don’t fancy splashing out on a preconfigured one.